Creating Value for the Planet

 Water Consumption Continuously Decreasing

-On average Clariant applies 70% of the water purchased for the cooling of its production plants, 20% for production processes and 10% as product component or for sanitary purposes.
-The water requirements, especially at the large production sites, are primarily supplied by river water.
-Before it flows into the piping system at each site, the river water is cleaned using various filter systems according to its intended purpose.
+70% of the water purchased was used for the cooling of production plants, 20% for production processes and 10% as a product component or for sanitary purposes.
+Water requirements, especially at the large production sites, are primarily supplied by river water.
+Before it flows into the piping system at each site, the river water is cleaned using various filter systems according to the intended purpose.
 Remaining amounts are obtained from the respective local water grids, but not in volumes that would significantly impair water systems.
 In 2017 Clariant used 32.1 million m³ of municipal or other third party water supplies, 7.6 million m³ of fresh surface water and 9.1 million m³ of ground water.

 Major Progress in Reduction of Waste Water